You are here:

 - This book/video is a great tool to explain racism to younger pupils and this book is helpful for older pupils

-- If you’re white, understand your white privilege and make it part of the conversation.
+- If you’re white, understand your own experiences and make it part of the conversation.
 Be open with pupils about the fact that as a white person there are things about racism you can never fully understand, because you haven't experienced it first-hand.
 Show Black, Asian and minority ethnic (BAME) pupils that you’re an ally by actively challenging and discussing different forms of racism

 - If you feel comfortable, share your own experiences of racism, e.g. talk about the number of times you’ve been stopped by the police while driving, compared with white colleagues